F-Marchal/VCF-comparator/README.md

   - The two positions have a INS alteration.
   - The two positions have a DUP alteration.
   - The two positions have the exact same sequence (`-t` is unspecified).
   - The two positions have similar enough sequence (`-t` is an integer).
-We use a Smith-Waterman Algorithme.
+We use a Smith-Waterman Algorithm.

-# Programs improvment point and flaws
+# Programs improvement point and flaws
 ## Improvement point
 - The process of grouping files could be more effective if file indexing and file grouping was done at the same time.
 - The function `is_variant_call_format()` is costly in time when `-d` is let unspeciefied since it require to read each line of the files.
 Moreover, this function only seek for columns' legends and so is quite easy to fool.
-- `scan.py` gain in usability if it could be called more easily from a linux terminal (using `getopt`) (this library was not allowed for this project).
+- `scan.py` gain in usability if it could be called more easily from a linux terminal (using `getopt` library (this library was not allowed for this project)).
 - It could a good idea to transform `compare_replicat()` into a generator in order to save memory.
 - Add a sort option to sort result of Variants summarization.
+- Score matrix for the Smith-Waterman Algorithm is hard coded.

 ## Known flaws
 - VCF with multiple samples are not supported.
 - Two position are considered equivalent when two DEL, two INS or two DUP are at the same position with no consideration for the length or for the sequence.
 - Variant at the same position are stored together.

 # Dependency
 `python3`, `os` and `sys` library

 # About this project
-This project has been realized during the first semester of my master's degree in bio-informatics (Initially I’m a biologist) at the university of Montpellier (France).
-The goal was to make a program to compare a number .VCF files.
-The only library authorized was `sys`, `os` and `re` and custom objects (`class`) wasn’t authorized.
+This project has been realized during the first semester of my master's degree in bio-informatics (initially I’m a biologist) at the university of Montpellier (France).
+The goal was to make a program to compare a number .vcf files.
+The only libraries authorized were `sys`, `os` and `re`.
+Custom objects (`class`) wasn’t authorized.

-Since this project was made during class, I do not think I will maintain it unless I need it or unless you contact me.
+Since this project was made during class to allow my teacher to evaluate me, I do not think I will maintain it unless I need it or unless someone ask me.